 May is Mental Health Awareness Month

 Awareness of our own mental health and the mental health of others is as important as ever.
 Taking care of our mental health can be as vital as taking care of our physical health.
 Being aware of ourselves, our feelings and wellbeing, and knowing where to turn in difficult times is essential.
 Talking to a trusted adult like a parent, teacher, counselor, or turning to a mental health professional can be more helpful than realized.
-Adopting healthy habits and learning to manage emotions, actions, and coping skills can build our mental health and improve emotional well being.
+Adopting healthy habits and learning to manage emotions, actions, and coping skills can build our mental health and improve emotional well-being.
 We have many resources on our Guidance page, and below are some specific to Mental Health Awareness Month that you can click for more info.

 Learn a New Skill from Home

 This is a great time to take up a new hobby or expand on an interest that you have.
 Maybe you'll discover a new talent!
-So many opportunities exist online to teach and guide you, but the most important thing you need to use is your time and committment.
+So many opportunities exist online to teach and guide you, but the most important thing you need to use is your time and commitment.
 Kids and adults alike are taking this found time to learn something new or to grow an existing interest.
 Here are a few examples and some of the many links to try:

 Cooking or Baking